getsentry/sentry-changelog-benchmark/README.md

 ## Contributing

 - The application uses Prisma for database management
-- Run `pnpm lint` to check code style
+- Run `pnpm lint` to check code style with Biome
+- Run `pnpm format` to format code
+- Pre-commit hooks automatically format and lint staged files
 - Database migrations are managed through Prisma
 - Sentry integration is configured for error monitoring